Roger Mobley: Background

-Mobley is one of eight children of Arthur Lance Mobley and Charlene V. Mobley.
+Mobley is one of eight children of Arthur Lance Mobley (1922—2002)and Charlene V. Mobley (1924—2012).
 Lance Mobley, as the father was known, was born in Centralia in southern Illinois, and a retired pipefitter at the time of his death in a hospital in Beaumont, Texas.
 Charlene and he married in 1939, when he was 17, and she was 15.
 The couple moved from Indiana in the early 1950s to Pecos in Reeves County in West Texas before they headed in 1957 to Whittier, near Los Angeles.

 Acting

 Mobley (pronounced "Mahbley") sang with his older brother and sister in The Little Mobley Trio in Texas where the family then lived.
 After moving to California when Mobley was six or seven, the trio appeared on the Ted Mack's Original Amateur Hour with disappointing results.

 They were spotted, though, by Lola Moore, then the pre-eminent agent for child actors, who expressed an interest in Roger and arranged his audition for the part of eight-year-old Homer "Packy" Lambert in the NBC Saturday-morning Western television series, Fury, starring Peter Graves, Bobby Diamond, and William Fawcett.
 He appeared in 38 episodes of the series.

 In 1964, after having been impressed with Mobley's performance as Gustav in Emil and the Detectives, Walt Disney signed him to the title role in the highly acclaimed and Emmy-nominated "Adventures of Gallegher" serials for the Wonderful World of Color.
 Gallegher is an amateur sleuth newspaper reporter, a character created by author Richard Harding Davis.

-Contrary to popular rumor, it was Mobley's name written by Walt Disney in his last memo before his death.
+Military

-After 9 years and appearances in 118 television programs or feature films, Mobley's career was interrupted at the age of 18 by military service.
-Mobley eventually graduated Parachute Jump School (Fort Benning, Georgia) and JFK Special Warfare School (Fort Bragg, North Carolina) and was assigned to the 6th Special Group (Fort Bragg) and the 46th Special Special Forces Co., 1st Special Forces (1969-1970), before being honorably discharged in 1970.
+After 9 years and appearances in 118 television programs or feature films, Mobley's career was interrupted at the age of 18 by military service when he was drafted into the Vietnam War.
+Mobley eventually graduated Parachute Jump School (Fort Benning, Georgia) and JFK Special Warfare School (Fort Bragg, North Carolina) and was assigned to the 6th Special Group (Fort Bragg) and the 46th Special Special Forces Co., 1st Special Forces (1969—1970), for sixteen months before being honorably discharged in 1970.

+Personal life

-Upon his return home to Whittier, Mobley found that only $6,000 earnings from his extensive film work as a child had been saved for him.
-His new bride and he moved to Texas, where he landed a position on the Beaumont, Texas Police Dept.
+Upon his return home to Whittier from the military, Mobley found that only $6,000 earnings from his extensive film work as a child had been saved for him.
+His new bride and he moved to Texas, where he landed a position on the Beaumont, Texas Police Dept. He later went on to become a pastor.

-As of 2022, his marriage to his high school sweetheart is still intact after 54 years, and they have three children, 12 grandchildren, and one great grandchild.
+He has been married to his wife Shari since 1968, and they have three children, 12 grandchildren, and one great-grandchild.
 Mobley and his wife are members of the Lutheran Church Missouri Synod.